-Ok, so you've got this beautiful patio installed in your back yard, and you have an epic cookout planned for early summer.
+Ok, so you've got this beautiful patio installed in your back yard, and you have an epic cookout planned for summer.
 You've got your menu ready, your guests have RSVPd, and you're days away from the big event.

 Then BAM.
 The uninvited guests show up.
 Dozens, if not hundreds of pesky flying ants swarming all up in your face every time you go outside.
 You can't have people over with this nuisance, they'll leave early and never show up again!
 It's time to take action.

 Make sure what you're dealing with is actually flying ants!
 Winged pavement ants (the usual suspects around a patio) and termites (eek!) tend to swarm at the same time of year, and they look quite similar to each other in the eyes of someone who is hiding under their hooded sweatshirt, waving frantically while running back into the house.

 Catch one of the flying pests (it won't kill you, I promise), and give it a quick inspection.
 An ant will have a pinches waist, while a termite will have just a long straight body.
 Picture perhaps the number 8 versus the number 0.
 Ants will have bent antennae, while termites' antennae are straight.
 Termites have 2 oversized sets of wings that are all of equal size, and ants have 2 sets of wings that are different sizes (large in the front, small in the back).

 If you have ants, you should also see a few hills of dirt dug up between your patio stones/pavers/bricks/whatever you're using.

 If you have termites, call a professional to come take a look.
 You don't want those things anywhere near your house.